Sworn Translation: What It Is and How It Differs from Regular Translation | Global Docs Pro

 Over years of work, we’ve seen hundreds of cases where translation errors led to rejections, delays, and financial losses.
 Here are the most common ones.

-** “I translated it myself, and a notary certified it”** A notary certifies not the quality of the translation, but that the translator’s signature belongs to a specific person.
-The translator is responsible for errors.
+❌ “I translated it myself, and a notary certified it.”
+A notary certifies the authenticity of the translator’s signature and, since February 2025, verifies their qualifications, but the translator is responsible for the accuracy of the translation.
 And abroad, they might simply say: “We don’t know your translator, they’re not in our registry.”
 Result: rejection and the need to redo the translation with a local sworn translator.

 FAQ